Skip navigation

 When we talk about ‘health’, we mean any health conditions which may affect either an applicant or a registrant’s fitness to practise; that is, their ability to practise safely and effectively.

-Standard 6.3 of your standards of conduct, performance, and ethics says:
+The standards of conduct, performance, and ethics say:

 You should tell us about your health condition if it affects your ability to practise safely and effectively.
 You should also tell us if you are not sure whether your health condition affects (or could affect) your ability to practise, or what steps you need to take to stay safe and effective.